andymeneely/squib/README.md

 I also highly recommend upgrading to new versions of Squib every chance you get (using Bundler).
 You can watch for new upgrades by following the RubyGems [RSS](https://rubygems.org/gems/squib/versions.atom), or by watching the project on GitHub.

 For bugs and feature requests, feel free to [file a bug or feature request](https://github.com/andymeneely/squib/issues).
 A minimal code example along with your OS and Ruby details would be ideal.

+## New to Programming?

+I often hear statements like "I'm not a programmer, but I want to use Squib."
+If you want to use Squib, then maybe you really were a programmer all along :)

+Squib is a Ruby library.
+To learn Squib, you will need to learn Ruby.
+There is no getting around that fact.
+Don't fight it, embrace it.

+Fortunately, Ruby is wonderfully rich in features and very expressive in its syntax.
+Ruby has a vibrant, friendly community (much like tabletop game designers!).
+Ruby is the language of choice for many new programmers, including many universities.
+Plus, learning how to code is ubiquitous on the Internet.

+Doubly fortunately, Squib doesn't require tons of Ruby-fu to get going either.
+The main things you'll need to know are:
+  * Working on the command line
+  * Ruby Arrays, so that the `range` parameter makes more sense
+  * Strings, variables, and symbols
+  * If you are using Excel or CSV, then Ruby hashes are worth a glance.
+  * Working iteratively: making small edits and run your code frequently (every few minutes)

+Anything related to Ruby on Rails is not necessary to learn for Squib.
+Rails is a heavyweight framework for web development (awesome in its own way, but not relevant to learning Ruby).
+Squib is about scripting.

 ## Get Help